-• Final transcripts will include degree, major, concentration/specialization, degree date, and for undergraduate students, applicable Latin honors designation.
+Final transcripts will include degree, major, concentration/specialization, degree date, and for undergraduate students, applicable Latin honors designation.

-Any student that has not met graduation requirements will receive an email to their ctx.edu account as well as a letter to their permanent address as shown in MyInfo detailing which requirements are missing so that they can successfully graduate in a later term.
+Any student that has not met graduation requirements will receive an email to their ctx.edu account detailing which requirements are missing so that they can successfully graduate in a later term.